zakirali1/Movie-Zone/README.md

 # Description
 The Movie-Zone is a responsive front-end application that allows the user to search movie databases for a film of their choice.

-When the Movie-Zone application is opened, the user can see a navigation bar with a hamburger menu which will eventually store their first four searched for movies as they move through the app.
+When the Movie-Zone application is first opened, the user can see a navigation bar to choose their country and a search box to type in a movie title.

-After the Movie-Zone logo,there is an invitation to type a movie title in the search box.
-When the search button is clicked, the movie title, a poster and a short description is displayed underneath.<br/>
+On clicking the search button, the result is displayed below as a poster, movie title, short description and includes “like” and “watch now” buttons.
+- The "like" button saves the movie details as a favourite which can then be accessed from the dropdown menu in the navigation bar.
-Below this information is a *watch now* button which links to another page to display all of the details of where the user can access the movie whether it's via *streaming, renting or buying*.<br/>
+- The "watch now" button links to a second page displaying the location details of the movie such as on TV, streaming, renting, buying<br/>

-There is also a *like* button which can be clicked to add the film title to the favourites hamburger menu.
+There is also a "subscribe" button which pops up a modal to enter your email address to be added to the Movie Zone mailing list for future updates.

-When a title is selected from the *favourites* menu the connected movie card is recalled with it's details.
+The second page is presented as cards containing information and links to  different service providers where you can access the movie from.

 # Demo